Reportr/dashboard/README.md

 You can run Reportr for free on Heroku by using the Procfile named Procfile-free, it'll only run one web dyno (with the worker and background task in it).

 ```
+# Run it
+make run-free

+# Deploy it
 make deploy-free
 ```